aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 > [!IMPORTANT]
 > The username **must be all lowercase**.
 >
-> In order to perform the lookup in the users DynamoDB table without forcing a full scan, the solution converts the username to lowercase and retrieves the record(s) matching that user.
+> To perform the lookup in the users DynamoDB table without forcing a full scan, the solution converts the username to lowercase and retrieves the record(s) matching that user.
 Therefore, all usernames must be entered as lowercase.
 >

 **Type:** String